Presentation anxiety is probably the most written about issue when it comes to public speaking

 5 Mindfulness techniques to help you to present with confidence, clarity and impact

 The Presentation Anxiety Solution – 8 Pre-mortem steps

 For now, I’d like to focus on the one critical area that most people don’t realise can be a hidden source of presentation anxiety.

 None of us were born with the ability to speak instantly, let alone speak confidently.

 Those who can present with confidence, clarity and impact have had to learn how to do so.
 Even the most seasoned speaker will tell you that’s it is not easy.

 Many still feel some level of presentation anxiety each time they speak

 How many of us were taught to speak or present publicly at school, college or university?

 It’s exactly the same with presenting and public speaking.
-Find someone who has studied it, done it successfully, is passionate about it and helping others and is able to teach it.
+Find someone who has studied it, done it successfully, is passionate about it and is able to teach it.

 – A clear and powerful message